Lindsey Hunter

 Lindsey Benson Hunter Jr. (born December 3, 1970) is an American former professional basketball player and coach.
 He played in the National Basketball Association (NBA) from 1993 to 2010, spending most of his career with the Detroit Pistons.
 He was also the interim head coach of the Phoenix Suns in 2013.
 Most recently, he served as the head coach at Mississippi Valley State.
-Former Head Coach of the Sparta Spartans.
+In 2025 he was Head Coach of the Sparta Spartans for a few months.

 Basketball career

 After playing basketball at Murrah High School in Jackson, Mississippi, alongside phenom James Robinson, Hunter enrolled at Alcorn State University, then transferred to Jackson State University after his freshman year.
 While playing for the Jackson State Tigers, he became arguably the school's highest profile athlete since the days of Walter Payton and Jackie Slater.

 The Detroit Pistons had two first-round picks in the 1993 NBA draft.
 They selected Hunter with the 10th pick and chose Tennessee guard Allan Houston with the 11th.
 As a rookie, Hunter played in all 82 games, while averaging 10.3 points and what would be a career-high 4.8 assists per game.
 During the 1996-97 NBA season, Hunter averaged a career-high 14.2 points per game, before then averaging a playoff career-high 15 points per game during a 3–2 first round loss to the Hawks.
 His first stint in Detroit lasted from 1993 to 2000 when he was traded to the Milwaukee Bucks for Billy Owens.
 He was a key role player with the Bucks for one season, playing the fifth-most minutes of any Buck en route to the team's 4–3 Eastern Conference Finals loss, before being sent to the Los Angeles Lakers in exchange for Greg Foster the following season.
 Hunter was a contributor on the Lakers team that won the NBA championship in 2001–02.